JrSchild/jr-crop/README.md

 I got ya.
 Run `bower install && npm install && npm test` and visit `localhost:8181`.
 Great, now you can visit this from your phone too.
 It works best when packaged in cordova, as how you should use ionic anyway.

 ## Support
-Right now I'm only supporting iOS.
-Any help with debugging on Android is always welcome.
-If you just want to leave your thoughts you can reply in the [forum topic](http://forum.ionicframework.com/t/sharing-my-photo-crop-plugin/4961).
+Though I'm only supporting iOS, I did get reports that it's working well on Android.
+If it doesn't, feel free to fork and update my codebase.
+If you just want to leave your thoughts you can reply in the [ionic forum topic](http://forum.ionicframework.com/t/sharing-my-photo-crop-plugin/4961).